 Gastrointestinal

 The pancreas, intestines, and hepatobiliary system are frequently affected.
-Exocrine pancreatic function is compromised in 85 to 95% of patients.
-An exception is a subset of patients who have certain CFTR variants with residual function, in whom pancreatic function is preserved.
-Patients with pancreatic insufficiency have malabsorption of fats, fat-soluble vitamins, and protein.
-Duodenal fluid is abnormally viscid and shows absence or diminution of enzyme activity and decreased bicarbonate concentration; stool trypsin and chymotrypsin are absent or diminished.
-Endocrine pancreatic dysfunction is less common, but impaired glucose tolerance or diabetes mellitus is present in about 2% of children, 20% of adolescents, and up to 50% of adults.
+Exocrine pancreatic function is compromised in approximately 85% of patients (5).
+An exception is a subset of patients who have certain CFTR variants with residual function (ie, class IV, V, or VI variants), in whom pancreatic function is preserved.
+Patients with pancreatic insufficiency have malabsorption of fats, fat-soluble vitamins, and protein which leads to steatorrhea, malnutrition, and growth faltering in children.
+Duodenal fluid is abnormally viscid and shows an absence or diminution of enzyme activity and decreased bicarbonate concentration; stool trypsin and chymotrypsin are also absent or diminished.
+Endocrine pancreatic dysfunction is less common, but impaired glucose tolerance or diabetes mellitus is present in approximately 20% of adolescents and up to 50% of adults (6).

-Bile duct involvement with bile stasis and biliary plugging leads to asymptomatic hepatic fibrosis in 30% of patients.
-About 3 to 4% of patients progress to irreversible multinodular biliary cirrhosis with varices and portal hypertension, usually by 12 years of age.
+Cystic fibrosis related liver disease (including hepatic steatosis) occurs in approximately 30% of patients (7).
+Bile duct involvement with bile stasis and biliary plugging leads to hepatic fibrosis.
+Approximately 3 to 4% of patients progress to irreversible multinodular cirrhosis with varices and portal hypertension, usually by 12 years of age.
 Hepatocellular failure is a rare and late event.
 There is an increased incidence of cholelithiasis, which is usually asymptomatic.

 Abnormally viscid intestinal secretions can cause meconium ileus in neonates and sometimes meconium plugging of the colon.
 Older children and adults also may have intermittent or chronic constipation and intestinal obstruction.